TheSeaIsWineRed/TheSeaIsWineRed/README.md

     <p align="center"> if the images arent working theyre the genderfluid, pansexual, demisexual and demiromatic flags!!!
 <p align="center"> ↻ ◁ || ▷ ↺
  <p align="center"> I LOVVEEEEE interacting with people!! feel free to whisper at me! i will see it!!! i'm very rarely nonverbal in game :3 everyone is my friend you reading this, youre my friend, i love making friends!!!!!
 <p align="center"> I'm not sure if i'm a system or a fictkin, i've done my research and firmly suspect it's one or the other,,,main kins(?? if it's that,if not, frequent fronters) are Telemachus from Epic, Purple from Animation Vs Minecraft and Antisepticeye from Jse egos!
+Theres a very high chance i'm a system but admitting that is scary so i'm just gonna call it fictionkining
 <p align="center"> epic people PLEASE interact,,,idk if theres any avm or jse egos people out there but please also interact,,PUHLEASEEE!!!!
 <p align="center"> If you're a minor please dont attempt to add me as a friend!! but i'm always happy to yap :) i dont do the [thing] dni stuff, if i dont like you i'll just block/hide you, but as long as you're not an asshole i prolly wont do that!
 <p align="center"> My stamp and blinkie collection is on my artfight profile! i could move them all here,,,but truly, i am not arsed 👍